pingcap/docs/br/backup-and-restore-storages.md

         --log-file backuptable.log
     ```

-* Export data from TiDB Lightning to Alibaba Cloud OSS:
+* Export data to Alibaba Cloud OSS using TiDB Lightning.
+You need to specify the following content in the YAML-formatted configuration file:

     {{< copyable "" >}}